Christiclip/websites_extraction/README.md

-Parts of the data engineering process that is described in the thesis file, written in Python, that all together consist the pipeline of the procedure shown in the image below:
+Parts of the data engineering process that is described in the thesis file, written in Python, that all together consist the pipeline of the procedure shown in the image below:<br>
 ![Pipeline](pipeline.jpg)